mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 I trusted the buyer, but you also never know how people are going to behave when power shifts.

 It turned out that even if the buyer is devious and wants to take advantage of the seller, the seller still holds the leverage of institutional knowledge.
 The buyer doesn't want to screw over the seller for $2k if there's a chance that a month later, the buyer stumbles across some key account they don't know how to access or some workflow they don't understand because they won't be able to ask the seller for help.
+So, there's a nice balance of power that keeps both sides on their best behavior.